Community-Based Child Abuse Prevention Grants

 Applicant Eligibility

 States, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands are eligible.
-Before a state can apply, the Governor must designate a lead entity to administer the funds for the implementation of community-based child abuse and neglect prevention programs and activities.
-Tribes may participate through application for grants made available by a 1% (of the entire CBCAP apportionment, of both mandatory and discretionary funds) annual funds set aside, legislated for tribes, tribal organizations and migrant programs.
-These are discretionary competitive grants, awarded every five years.
-Funding Opportunity Announcements (FOA) for these projects will be posted to Grants.gov.
+For formula awards: Before a state can apply, the Governor must designate a lead entity to administer the funds for the implementation of community-based child abuse and neglect prevention programs and activities.
+For discretionary awards: Tribes may participate through application for awards made available by a 1% annual set-aside of the entire CBCAP apportionment, of both mandatory and discretionary funds, legislated for tribes, tribal organizations and migrant programs.
+Discretionary competitive awards are awarded every five years.
+Notices of Funding Opportunity (NOFO) for these projects will be posted to Grants.gov.

 Beneficiary Eligibility